 Rasha Gerges Shields - Santa Monica, CA

-Rasha Gerges Shields has been an Assistant United States Attorney in the Central District of California since June 2007.
-Rasha is a Deputy Chief in the Organized Crime Drug Enforcement Task Force Section, where she prosecutes and supervises the prosecutions of large-scale drug trafficking and money laundering organizations, street gangs, and other criminal enterprises.
+Rasha Gerges Shields, a former federal prosecutor, is a Partner in the Los Angeles Office of Jones Day who focuses on civil litigation, white-collar criminal defense, and internal corporate investigations.
+Rasha recently left the U.S. Attorney’s Office in the Central District of California in September 2014, after serving over seven years as an Assistant United States Attorney, and as Deputy Chief of the Organized Crime Drug Enforcement Task Force Section.
+At the U.S. Attorney’s Office, Rasha prosecuted and supervised the prosecutions of large-scale drug trafficking and money laundering organizations, street gangs, and other criminal enterprises.
 Rasha graduated from UCLA Law School in 2001.
 From 2001 to 2002, she clerked for the Honorable Gary Allen Feess, United States District Court, Central District of California; and from 2002 to 2003, she clerked for the Honorable Ferdinand F. Fernandez, United States Court of Appeals, Ninth Circuit.
 Following her clerkships, she was an associate in the Issues and Appeals section at Jones Day from 2003 to 2007.
 As an associate, Rasha argued appeals before the California Supreme Court, the Ninth Circuit Court of Appeals, and the California Court of Appeal.
-In addition, she handled corporate criminal investigations and also represented a victim of a wrongful murder conviction before the California Victim Compensation Board seeking compensation for 20 years of wrongful imprisonment.
+In addition, she handled corporate criminal investigations and also represented a victim of a wrongful murder conviction before the California Victim Compensation Board seeking compensation for over 20 years of wrongful imprisonment.

 Marcia G. Shein - Atlanta, GA